Wonders of Paris in 24 Hours | A Whirlwind One Day Itinerary

 To get to Montmartre, take the metro north to this lovely and romantic area of Paris.
 It takes approximately 30 minutes to get to Montmartre from Central Paris using the metro.
 You can also take a taxi or Uber, which takes approximately 20 minutes.

-3:00pm – 6:00 pm Catacombs of Paris, Tour Montparnasse, and Luxembourg Gardens
+4:00pm – 7:00 pm Catacombs of Paris and Luxembourg Gardens

-Next take the metro back toward central Paris where you’ll spend the late afternoon, evening and night time hours.
+Next take the metro back toward central Paris where you’ll spend the late afternoon, evening and nighttime hours.
 Head directly to Montparnasse, where you’ll find the famous Catacombs of Paris, the largest ossuary in Europe.
 The tour takes roughly 1 hour and requires a timed entrance ticket.

 After touring the ossuary set in former mining tunnels, head over to Tour Montparnasse, the second tallest building in Paris.
 Take the lift up to the viewing deck for an incredible view of Paris.